t0mer/pi-pico-computer-unlocker/README.md

 * TR
 * UK

-Once done, Save the files and Dicsonnect/Reconnect the pi to the USB.
-The respberry pi drive should disappear.
+Once done, Save the files and disconnect/Reconnect the Pi to the USB.
+The raspberry Pi drive should disappear.

 ## Working with th Unlocker
-When the unlocker comes online, it publishes it's own ip adress in a MQTT topic, that way you can verify that it's online.
+When the unlocker comes online, it publishes its own IP address in an MQTT topic; that way, you can verify that it’s online.
 ![alt text](screenshots/deviceip.png)

-To Unlock the computer the only thing you should do is to publish MQTT topic with the following json:
+To Unlock the computer the only thing you should do is publish MQTT topic with the following JSON:

 ```json
 {